 As part of the Investments for the Future Programs (PIA: Programmes Investissements d'Avenir), the French government has made available €900M for the creation of 14 Technology Transfer Acceleration Companies (SATT).

-A SATT is a société par actions simplifiée (simplified joint-stock company) owned by academic bodies and the French state.
-The shareholders of the Lyon Saint-Étienne entity are: the Université de Lyon, CNRS and the Caisse des Dépôts.
+A SATT is a simplified joint-stock company (SAS: société par actions simplifiée) owned by both academic institutions and the French state.
+The shareholders of the Lyon Saint-Étienne entity are: the Université de Lyon, the French National Center for Scientific Research (CNRS) and the Caisse des Dépôts.

-The SATT benefits from a French government subsidy of €57 million, which it will use during the 2013-2023 period to accompany and finance transfer projects.
+The SATT benefits from a French government-granted subsidy of €57M, which it will use during the 2013-2023 period to accompany and finance transfer projects.
 It also benefits from regional state funding.
 At the end of this period, the company is expected to have attained a certain equilibrium allowing it to cover its operating costs and to continue investing in new projects.
-To this end, the SATT receives a portion of the revenue from licences (20-50%), as well as revenue linked to the creation of businesses.
+To this end, the SATT receives a portion of the revenue from licenses (20-50%), as well as commercial revenues.

 The SATT works in collaboration with the services or subsidiaries of its institutions, which remain in charge of drawing up and managing the joint research contracts.